Vancouver and Lower Mainland area charities and community groups are great places to buy Christmas trees from during the holiday season.

 While not charitable groups, there are a variety of farms (mostly in the Fraser Valley) that sell Christmas trees.
 Visiting these places is a great way to get a Christmas tree while also supporting local!

 Below is a list of a few of the farms that offer u-cut and/or pre-cut Christmas trees.
-Most were open in 2023.

-(Note: information below is subject to change.
+(Note: Information below is subject to change.
 See vendor websites for the most up-to-date information.)

 Metro Vancouver Farms